streamnative/pulsarctl/CONTRIBUTING.md

 ## Prerequisite

-In this project, use `go mod` as the package management tool and make sure your Go version is `Go 1.11 +`.
+In this project, use `go mod` as the package management tool and make sure your Go version is higher then `Go 1.11`.

 ## Fork